oliwierptak/everon-logger/README.md

 ### Setup with LoggerConfigurator

-To setup a plugin with given handler, add it to the collection in `LoggerConfigurator` with `addPluginConfigurator()`.
+To setup a plugin with given handler, add it to the collection in `LoggerConfigurator` with `add()`.

 For example, setup logging to a redis server and enable memory usage processor.